stephenlprice/landing-page/docs/Landing Page.md

 title: 🦸🏼‍♀️ Contact Sales
 -->

-Contact sales at [sales@stoplight.io](mailto:sales@stoplight.io) to get help from our team of in-house experts.
+Contact Sales at [sales@stoplight.io](mailto:sales@stoplight.io) to get help from our team of in-house experts.

 <!--
 type: tab